Frequently Asked Questions

 I work close by.
 Can I visit my child during the day?

-Although we understand you want to see your child, we do recommend that you don’t visit during the day as this will likely upset them when you leave.
-When you arrive at the centre, we want your child to know that you are going to take them home, not leave again.
+We understand that many of our families work close by and that you want to see your child throughout the day, however we don’t recommend this.
+Visiting during the day will likely upset your when you then leave again.
+When you arrive at the centre we want your child to know that you are going to take them home, not leave again as this can be confusing for them, especially when they are little. .

 What if I am breastfeeding?